Northern Italy to Croatia Ferries

 Split Ferry PortSituated in the very centre of the city, Split ferry port and cruise terminal is one of the busiest ferry ports in Croatia.
 Car ferries to and from Ancona, Italy arrive and depart from this spot as well as numerous local ferries to nearby islands and to Dubrovnik all arrive and depart from this busy place (detailed local ferry schedules...
 Read more » Split Ferry Port

 Bari to Dubrovnik ferryBari to Dubrovnik ferry is run by Jadrolinija ferry company.
-In 2020, it will sail from 06.04.2020 to 26.11.2020.
+It sails from April to October.
 Dubrovnik to Bari is mostly an overnight ferry with a journey time of about 10 hours.
 The ferry is sailing from two to four times a week, depending on the season.
-Here are the schedules, booking and prices.
-Book Bari to Dubrovnik ferry Schedules and timetables...
+Here are the schedules, bookings, and prices.
+Schedules and timetables Bari – Dubrovnik – Bari Ferry schedules and...
 Read more » Bari to Dubrovnik ferry

-Ancona to Split FerryAncona to Split ferry is run by Jadrolinija ferry company.
-In 2020, it will sail from 01.01.2020 to 31.12.2020.
+Ancona to Split FerryAncona to Split ferry is run by the Jadrolinija ferry company.
+In 2022, it will sail from 01.01.2022 to 31.12.2022.
 Split to Ancona is an overnight ferry with a journey time of about 11 hours.
 The ferry is sailing from two to four times a week.
-Here are the schedules, booking and prices.
-Book Ancona to Split ferry Schedules and timetables Deck and Cabin Prices Split...
+Here are the schedules, bookings, and prices.
+Schedules and timetables Ancona – Split – Ancona Ferry schedules and Timetables...
 Read more » Ancona to Split Ferry

 Dubrovnik Ferry PortSituated in Gruz bay, the working class area of Dubrovnik, the ferry port and cruise terminal is on about three kilometres distance from the Old City of Dubrovnik.
 Car Ferries to and from Bari, Italy arrive and depart from this spot.
 For time being, this is the only direct international overnight crossing from Dubrovnik and south Croatia.
 From here, you...
 Read more » Dubrovnik Ferry Port